Lanlokun/alx-higher_level_programming/0x0D-SQL_introduction/README.md

     Write a script that lists all records with a score >= 10 in the table second_table of the database hbtn_0c_0 in your MySQL server.

+# 12. Cheating is bad

+    Write a script that updates the score of Bob to 10 in the table second_table.